trgkyle/pygame-dijkstra/README.md

 # Play-with-Graphs-
-A GUI application in which you can create nodes and add edges just by clicking on the screen.
-Yoy can also see animation of graph vertices being traversed for different graph algorithms.
-This is done in PyGame in python.
+A GUI application for creating nodes and adding edges just by clicking on the screen.
+Animation of graph vertices being traversed can be seen for different graph algorithms.
+This is done using PyGame module in python.